OWASP/www-chapter-nashville/tab_pastevents.md

 # Past Events

+## 10/27/2020: Defending Multicloud Infrastructure

+Senior Application Security Engineer at Asurion, Instructor for the SANS Institute, and OWASP Nashville Co-Leader Brandon Evans discussed how to defend infrastructure and applications running in Amazon Web Services (AWS), Microsoft Azure, and the Google Cloud Platform (GCP).
+Brandon is the lead author of SANS SEC510: Multicloud Security Assessment and Defense.
+For more information, visit: [SANS.org/SEC510](http://sans.org/SEC510)

 ## 05/19/2020: Web Application Cyber Range for Fun & Profit

 For our first virtual Meetup, Security Innovation ran one of their [CMD+CTRL Cyber Ranges](https://www.securityinnovation.com/training/cmd-ctrl-cyber-range-security-training/) in which our chapter competed: